QuantEcon/lecture-source-py/source/rst/optgrowth_fast.rst

 The reason is that, when code is less flexible, we can exploit structure more easily.

+(This is true about algorithms and mathematical problems more generally: more specific problems have more structure, which, with some thought, can be exploited for better results.)

 So, in this lecture, we are going to accept less flexibility while gaining speed, using just-in-time compilation to accelerate our code.